Matt Elliott (writer): Career

-From the 1990s, Elliott put on sold-out shows at Comedy and Fringe festivals, worked in television and film, wrote and directed satirical revues, and devised and taught a comedy writing course which spawned the Ministry of Chocolate Fisheries sketch comedy radio show on Plains FM.
+From the 1990s, Elliott put on shows at Comedy and Fringe festivals, worked in television and film, wrote and directed satirical revues, and devised and taught a comedy writing course which spawned the Ministry of Chocolate Fisheries sketch comedy radio show on Plains FM.
 National Radio produced a story he wrote for children called Young Horace and Oscar's Trick in 1996.
 Elliott produced and presented a weekly radio show dedicated to promoting comedy - old and new - on Wellington Access Radio for two years and authored the satirical news blog mattelliottsbreaking news.
 Elliott's last stand-up comedy appearance was in 2007.

-However, Elliott is known for his large collection of comedy audio and played selections from it on National Radio and with Graeme Hill on Radio Live.
+Elliott is known for his large collection of comedy audio and played selections from it on National Radio and with Graeme Hill on Radio Live.
 His knowledge of New Zealand comedy history was also used in television programmes such as New Zealand's Top 100 History Makers, Rocked the Nation 2: Top 100 Pop Culture Stories and History Under the Hammer.
 Elliott wrote a history of New Zealand comedy and, in 2009, a biography of the New Zealand comedy legend, Billy T James.
 The latter work was a best-selling non-fiction title and declared the best biography for 2009 by North & South.
 Elliott's best-selling collaboration with Chris Slane - Nice Day for a War (based on his grandfather's World War I diaries) - was named Non-fiction category winner and Book of the Year at the 2012 NZ Post Children's Book Awards.